ALLIES ON ICE & WOMEN* ON ICE

 • Delicious food catered by Peak Eats

-• Instructions from ACMG certified female Mountain Guides
+• Instructions from ACMG certified Mountain Guides (Female Identifying for our Women*’s program, and Ally inclusive for our Allies program)

 • Professional Scientist and Artist